vncntt/vncntt.github.io/content/notes/The-Best-Sport.md

 ## What Makes BJJ Different?
 BJJ is the "broadest" sport I've done.
 It feels like math in the sense that you have so many distinct, but related, concepts to learn and problem-solving to do.
-In tennis or basketball, I felt like after building up the basics, I was repetitively honing small details to eek out 1-3% improvements (which can definitely still be fun).
+In tennis or basketball, I felt like after building up the basics, I was repetitively honing small details to eke out 1-3% improvements (which can definitely still be fun).
 In BJJ, there are black belts who are still not familiar with many positions.
 There is definitely still lots of practice spent honing details of specific moves, but it feels like there is more pure learning (compared to refining) going on.
 Given any move or position, you can break it down into broad principles, details, counters, and counter counters.
 It's a lot like physical chess.

-This [giant state diagram](https://x.com/vvvincent_c/status/1797458390702240150) I used to keep track of moves from each position illustrates of the breadth I'm talking about.
+This [giant state diagram](https://x.com/vvvincent_c/status/1797458390702240150) I used to keep track of moves from each position illustrates the breadth I'm talking about.
 I gave up soon after because there was too much as well.
 There are many of these [online](https://bjjsystems.com/blog/wp-content/uploads/2019/11/John-Danaher-Back-Attacks-v1.png) but the massive oversimplification also icks me out a little.
 So much of the instinctual little details can't be expressed in these diagrams.